 It is here you get not just a higher vantage point but you have started losing all the day trippers that want to just ‘see the tree and go back’.

 Onwards you go, many more sights to see yet..
 Over the next top and as seen below. another great example of a milecastle, milecastle number 37.

 The walls here in parts stand still at 1 metre in height, and each side of the gateway through the wall shows the remains of a Roman Arch.

-On the wall, beside the wall, away from the wall looking on, the surroundings help bring it all to life with unforgettable landscapes.
-A tip is to get out on the walk early in the day.
-A low sun, and miles to yourself.
 The masses heading for the landmarks start to crowd around late mornings onwards.
-First thing in the day you walk the wall seemingly away from all, just the odd person every hour or so
+First thing in the day is best to walk it as you walk the wall seemingly away from all, just the odd person every hour or so.

 A common misconception is that the wall is some kind of boundary with England and Scotland.
 Far from it.
 The structure was built long before the countries were born.
 It was simply as far as Roman Britannia went North.